Horyus/etsedico/docs/protocol.md

 # Protocol

-This document presents the protocol, how packets are exchange and what can be achieved with Etsedico.
+This document presents the protocol, how packets are exchange and what can be achieved with `battlebird`.
 This Protocol assumes that an UDP connection is achievable between the two peers.
 It should be handled before trying to connect.